solrachix/ebooks-manager/README.md

 # :pushpin: Project motivation

 I am a person fascinated by reading.
 One day I was reading one of Rick riordan's books (super recommend), and often I would change devices; Cell phone, Laptop, accounts on the desktop itself.
 And I always had to keep opening in a different app and always kept the pages, and I had to keep looking where I stopped.
 Well, then I thought about creating a book management application that would run both on the Desktop and Mobile!
-Where it would bring me statistics of hours of reading, pages read, most read authors, list of favorites, synchronization between devices, etc?
+Where it would bring me statistics of hours of reading, pages read, most read authors, list of favorites, synchronization between devices, etc...
 And the result...
 Good is this one!

 # :pushpin: Table of Contents